The Common Lisp Cookbook – Loop, iteration, mapping

 loop

-The special loop named foo syntax allows you to create a loop that you can exit early from.
-The exit is performed using return-from, and can be used from within nested loops.
+The special loop named syntax allows you to create a block that can be used with return-from to exit the loop early.
+This can be especially useful in nested loops.

 (loop named loop-1